 The three categories of Jewish holidays, celebrations and commemorations.

-There are a handful of holidays that have entered Jewish life in the latter half of the 20th century.
-For the most part, these holidays are associated with the Holocaust and the rebirth of the State of Israel.
+There are a handful of holidays that entered Jewish life in the latter half of the 20th century.

-How much do you know about these days of mourning?
+How much do you know about this environmentally friendly holiday?

 While following a tradition of praying for the government, this prayer has some significant differences.